Rutland Fire Clay Company

 Rutland Fire Clay Company History

-With the success of its first product, Rutland expanded its product line to include construction materials and home repair items.
+- With the success of its soot and creosote products, Rutland expanded its product line to include construction materials and home repair items.

 The following Rutland products have been confirmed to contain up to 10% chrysotile asbestos: